wrwrwr/blackbox/README.md

 Just a short excerpt from a few pages long list of notes and todos:

-* In its current form, the toolkit presents just a simplistic, evolutionary approach, all of the coded trainers treat the blackbox opaquely, not looking at intermediate level scores.
+* In its current form, the toolkit presents just a simplistic, evolutionary approach, all of the coded trainers treat the blackbox opaquely, not even looking at intermediate level scores.
-* The optimization process requires a human to choose the results for further extention and refinement; and humans are not that easy to come by ;-)
+* The optimization process still requires a human to choose the results for further extension and refinement; and humans are not that easy to come by ;-)
 * Parts of the toolkit are over-optimized; for instance, trainers that could benefit from statically compiled code are quite imaginable, but none of the implemented ones really needs it.
-* The bot interface should be extended to allow more educated trainers.
+* The bot interface should be extended to allow more sophisticated trainers.

 #### Pros